kadirahq/kadiyadb/block/README.md

-# KadiraDB - block
+# KadiyaDB - block

-KadiraDB block storage is used to store series data of fixed size payloads.
+KadiyaDB block storage is used to store series data of fixed size payloads.